pereznetworks/A-Course-Rating-API/README.md

       - documentFromModel (compiled from a model)

-      - searhcQueryObject, a.k.a ... {propertyName: 'string or value', }
+      - searchQueryObject, a.k.a ... {propertyName: 'string or value', }

     - then, setting a new promise to be able use Promise#then syntax